Mujiv Hataman

-Mujiv Sabbihi Hataman (born September 11, 1972) is a Filipino indigenous people's rights advocate and politician from the indigenous Yakan people of the Sulu Archipelago.
-He became nationally prominent when he served as the sixth and last regional governor of the Autonomous Region in Muslim Mindanao from 2011 until it was replaced by the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) in 2019.
+Mujiv Sabbihi Hataman (born September 11, 1972) is a Filipino politician and indigenous people's rights advocate from the Yakan people of the Sulu Archipelago.
+He became nationally prominent when he served as the sixth and last regional governor of the Autonomous Region in Muslim Mindanao (ARMM) from 2011 until it was replaced by the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) in 2019.

-Since 2019, he has been serving as the representative of Basilan's lone district and concurrently as a House Deputy Speaker.
+From 2019 to 2025, he served as the representative of Basilan's lone district and was a House Deputy Speaker from 2019 to 2022.
 On July 10, 2020, he was one of the 11 representatives who voted to grant the franchise renewal of ABS-CBN.
 Hataman also previously served as the Party-list Representative of Anak Mindanao from 2001 to 2010.

 Early life and education

-Hataman was born on September 11, 1972 in Buli-Buli, Sumisip, Basilan.
+Hataman was born on September 11, 1972, in Buli-Buli, Sumisip, Basilan.
 He came from an influential family.
 His grandfather is the Panglima or leader of Yakan in Sumisip while his father was the barangay captain of Sumisip when it was still a barangay.
 He completed his primary studies at Buli-Buli Elementary School in Sumisip in March 1986 and secondary studies at Basilan National High School in 1990.
 He graduated with a degree in Computer Engineering at AMA Computer College (now AMA Computer University), where he was the leader of the Muslim Youth and Students Alliance.

 Early political career

 Relationship with Wahab Akbar

 Hataman started as an ally of former Basilan governor Wahab Akbar; he served as Akbar's chief of staff while he was Governor, and in 2001 was supported as the main party-list Anak-Mindanao candidate to the House of Representatives.
 Under the party-list system, an underrepresented group or party can obtain one House seat for every two percent that it gets of the party-list votes, with a maximum of three.
 AMIN achieved the minimum threshold despite election irregularities that nullified some of its votes, but the Supreme Court then issued a temporary restraining order that prevented the party-list representatives from being sworn in.
 Mujiv served as spokesperson for AMIN in the intervening period.
 After a two-year delay, the Supreme Court in July 2003 lifted the order and he was finally installed as a representative from Basilan at age 30.

-Being a human rights advocate, Hataman opposed Gov, Akabar's implementation of indiscriminate warrantless arrests in Basilan.
+Being a human rights advocate, Hataman opposed Gov. Akbar's implementation of indiscriminate warrantless arrests in Basilan.
 This started the disagreement between the two.
 This angered Gov. Akbar that ultimately lead to the falling out of the two.